 The Bukit Tua Development Project involved the development of the Bukit Tua oil and gas field located 35km north off the coast of Madura Island, the Ketapang Production Sharing Contractors (PSC) region, offshore East Java, Indonesia.
 The oil and gas field is located at a water depth of 57m (187ft).

-The field is expected to produce approximately 22.8 million barrels of oil and 70 billion standard cubic feet of gas during the first five years of production.
-First production occurred in May 2015 and the field is expected to produce 3,700 barrels of oil a day (bopd) and two million standard cubic feet of gas a day (mmscfd) in the initial months, which will increase to 20,000bopd of oil and 50mmscfd of gas.
+The field is expected to produce approximately 22.8 million barrels of oil and 70 billion standard cubic feet of gas (Bscf) during the first five years of production.
+The first production occurred in May 2015 and the field is expected to produce 3,700 barrels of oil a day (bpd) and two million standard cubic feet of gas a day (MMscfd) in the initial months, which will increase to 20,000bpd of oil and 50MMscfd of gas.

 The Ketapang PSC offshore region is operated by PETRONAS Carigali Ketapang.
 PETRONAS holds an 80% share in the Ketapang PSC, while the remaining 20% is held by PT Saka Ketapang Perdana, a wholly-owned subsidiary of PT Saka Energi Indonesia.
 The Bukit Tua Development Project was acquired from ConocoPhillips in 2008.